C-17 Globemaster III aircraft flies over CENTOM AOR

 |0

-This work, C-17 Globemaster III aircraft flies over CENTOM AOR [Image 2 of 2], by TSgt Justin Norton, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, C-17 Globemaster III aircraft flies over CENTOM AOR, by TSgt Justin Norton, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.